 Prospective Associate Members are asked to present a scientific paper at an Academy meeting so that the candidate becomes known to Members.
-Once this requirement is completed, existing Academy Full and Associate members may elect the candidate an Associate Member.
+Once this requirement is completed, then at the following AGM existing Academy Full and Associate members may elect the candidate an Associate Member.

 An Associate Member shall regularly attend the meetings of the Academy in order to maintain membership.